A small step for us. A big step for your case.

 Patent with unitary effect

-Up to now, there have been two options for patent protection for inventions in the European Union: firstly, protection via national patents, and secondly, protection via European patents.
+Before the launch of the Unified Patent Court, there have been two options for patent protection for inventions in the European Union: firstly, protection via national patents, and secondly, protection via European patents.
 However, the European patent protection also has a national reference insofar as the European patent breaks down into a bundle of national patents upon grant and must be validated in the member states in order to take effect there.
 For this reason, the European patent is also known as the “bundle patent”.

-In contrast, the European patent with unitary effect or “Unitary Patent” is a Community patent with original effect in all member states participating in the Unitary Patent System.
+In contrast, the European patent with unitary effect or “Unitary Patent” is a community patent with original effect in all member states participating in the Unitary Patent System.
 Once granted by the European Patent Office, it remains one patent whose protection extends to the territory of the participating member states without requiring any additional validation by them.

 The Unitary Patent does not replace the previous national and European patent protection, but will in future be available alongside it as a third option.